Table of Contents

 When it comes to data storage systems, there are two main options: JBOD and RAID.
 Both JBOD and RAID have their advantages and disadvantages, and it is essential to consider the differences between them to make an informed decision about which is right for you.

 JBOD, which stands for “just a bunch of disks,” is considered a popular storage option.
-As the name suggests, it is simply a collection of hard drives treated as independent storage units.
+As the name suggests, it is a collection of hard drives treated as independent storage units.
 RAID, on the other hand, stands for “redundant array of independent disks.”
 RAID uses multiple hard drives to provide redundancy and improve performance.

 JBOD vs. RAID 0